Black Forest

 Exploring the Center of the Black Forest

-The farm houses in the Black Forest were isolated and remotely located, therefore they had to be self-sufficient.
-That’s why they are called “all under one roof”.
 These amazing timber buildings (dating as far back as the XVI century), were gathered in this location to showcase the way of living of the Black Forest farmers.
-Get ready to travel back in time with me while we explore these extraordinary constructions and the history and traditions of these villages.

-Exploring the Center & South of of the Black Forest
+Exploring the South of the Black Forest

 All my tours are personalized to better meet your wishes.